Dunn County Enrollment Information:

 First, find a club near you.

 After locating a club/s that you may be interested in, reach out to the club leaders.
 They are happy to give you more information about their specific club.
-Check out the Club Meeting Schedule and General Leader contact information sheet for Club Leader’s contact information and the Family Handbook a quick inside look of the Dunn County 4-H Community Clubs.
+Check out the Club Meeting Schedule and General Leader contact information sheet for Club Leader’s contact information and the Dunn County Family Handbook a quick inside look of the Dunn County 4-H Community Clubs.

 Now that you have enrolled make sure to attend your next clubs meeting to get started right away!